isomerpages/nparks-juronglake/_education/Fauna of Jurong Lake Gardens/Odonates.md

 before maturity are bright red but will become dull olive when mature.</p>
 <p><strong>Habitat and Behaviour</strong>
 </p>
-<p>They can be found along the water’s edge and just above the <a rel="noopener noreferrer nofollow" target="_blank">grass line </a>in most of our parks,
+<p>They can be found along the water’s edge and just above the grass line
-but a keen eye is required to spot them!</p>
+in most of our parks, but a keen eye is required to spot them!</p>
 </div>
 </details>
 <details class="isomer-details">